BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Boar Spear** `ACTIVE`

-Can be used as a [spear][Spear] or [two-handed weapon][Two-handed Weapon].
+This can be used as either a [spear][Spear] or a [two-handed weapon][Two-handed Weapon].

 - **Embedded Axe-blade** `ACTIVE`

-If Bifur wins a Duel roll, he may make a single Strength 4 Strike against one enemy in the Combat, but will not be doubled if they are Trapped.
-If he wounds them, the axe-blade in his skull is removed.
-From that point onwards in each Move phase, before the Declare Heroic Actions step, Bifur may take an Intelligence test.
-If passed, he may declare a [Heroic Move] that turn for free.
+If Bifur wins a Duel Roll, then he may choose to headbutt an enemy model instead of making Strikes.
+If he does, choose a single enemy model involved in the Combat.
+The chosen model suffers a single Strength 4 Strike from Bifur, though this will not be doubled if the chosen model is Trapped.
+If Bifur Wounds the chosen model with this Strike, then the axe-blade will have been freed from his skull.
+From this point on at the start of each Move Phase, before the Declare Heroic Actions step, Bifur may take an Intelligence Test; if the test is passed, Bifur may declare a [Heroic Move] that turn for free.

 </div>